good-ware/js-log/README.md

 Event handlers can be added to Loggers instances.

-The 'transform' event can be used to transform logged data in complex ways.
+The 'data' event can be used to transform logged data in complex ways.
 This event can be used to implement redaction beyond the provided configuration-based redaction.

 Tranform event handlers are passed an object with the keys data, level, and tags.
 Currently only 'data' can be altered.